solvexia/solvexia-api-docs/authentication-oauth2.0.md

 ## Refresh access tokens

-SolveXia access tokens live span is short so we require you to refresh tokens in order to access SolveXia public API.
+SolveXia access token live span is short, so we require you to refresh tokens in order to access SolveXia public API.
 Here is how.

 ```apacheconfig
 GET https://au.qa.solvexia.com/oauth/token